jacomoelLTU/sos-ngac/README.md

 1) Clone this repository
 2) Start the NGAC server in JSON response mode
 3) Load and set the correct policy file by navigating to the ``sos-ngac-demo`` folder and running the ``demo.sh`` file.
 Ensure that the test cases are giving the correct responses
-4) Navigate to the root foolder of this reposity and run the command:
+4) If you're using the application executables in the provided release, then the following step is not necessary.
+However, if you plan on running this project natively, then navigate to the root foolder of this reposity and run the command:

 ```
 mvn install